timheide/webapp_boilerplate/README.md

 ```
 ### Config.toml
 Before running the template make sure to create a file ```Config.toml```.
 You can create a copy of ```Config_template.toml```.
-Make sure to fill in the required configuration parameters:
+Make sure to fill in **all of the following** configuration parameters:
 ```
 secretkey = ""  # Secret key for JWT encryption